samirbanjanovic/That-Distributed-Integration-Engine/README.md

 2. **Package and Deploy**
 - Create component package with metadata
 - Upload to cluster via Node Manager API
-- Component automatically distributed to nodes
+- Component distributed to nodes

 ### Example Use Cases